Ratstail91/Toy/quick-start-guide.md

 ## Import and Export

-The interpreter has a set of variables referred to collectively as the "exports region" - these are intended for interfacing with the host program.
+Although hello world should be first, lets instead have a look at how you interface with the host program.
+The interpreter has a set of variables referred to collectively as the "exports region" - these are intended for interfacing with the host.
 To access these from the scripts, use `import`, like so:

 ```
 import variable;